sheldonhull/sheldonhull.github.io/_posts/2019-02-07-getting-started-with-stream-analytics.md

   - development
   - tech
 toc: true
+published: true
 typora-root-url: ..\assets\img
 typora-copy-images-to: ..\assets\img
 ---
 # The Scenario

 Application insights is integrated into your application and is sending the results to Azure.
 In my case, it was blob storage.
 This can compromise your entire insights history.

+Application Insights has some nice options to visualize data, grafana included among them.
+However, the data retention as of this time is still set to 90 days.
+This means historical reporting is limited, and you'll need to utilize `Continous Export` in the Application Insights settings to stream out the content into blob storage to

 # The process

 1. Install Visual Studio Azure Plugin
 2. Initialize a new Stream Analytics project in Visual Studio
 3. Import some test data